Andy-J-marshall/stanningley-bowls/README.md

 * `run-ui-tests.yml` - this runs the UI tests against prod whenever there is a push to master or a PR is opened/changed
 * `update-stats.yml` - this updates the stats on a branch and creates a PR, and is run on a schedule

+# Tests
+* Install Playwright using `npx playwright install --with-deps`
+* Run `npm run tests` to run the unit and UI tests
+* View reports using `npm run ui-test-reports`

 ## Maintenance

 Most of the club details are stored in the `config.js` file (e.g. membership price, team names etc.), so any changes will need to be updated.
 Similarly, the `stats.js` file and year drop down will need to be configured to support more years.